jelly/cockpit/test/NEW.md

 Unstable tests, a test which fails once will always be re-tried as our CI infrastructure is shared and timing issues can occur.

+Naughties are expected test failures due to expected bugs in software we test, we still run the test but if the test error output matches a known naughty it is skipped.
+The [bots](github.com/cockpit-project/bots) repository keeps track of all our known naughties per distro.
+(The bots repository has automation setup to see if a naughty is still affected and if not open a pull request to drop it).

 After having collected the parallel, serial and affected tests a scheduling loop is started, if a machine was provided it is used for the serial tests, parallel tests will always spawn a new machine.
 If no machine is provided a pool of global machines is created based on the provided `--jobs` and serial tests.

 The test runner will first try to assign all serial tests on the available global machines and start the tests.
 The Test class `start()` method executed